-Training and experience in molecular biology and DNA-based analyses from academic, governmental, private forensic and/or research laboratory(ies).
-Must also complete the FBI sponsored DNA auditor training within 1 year of appointment, if not already completed (dependant on FBI scheduling).
+Training and experience in molecular biology and DNA-based analyses from academic, governmental, private forencic and/or research laboratory(ies).
+Must also complete the DNA Quality Assurance auditor training within 1 year of appointment, if not already completed.

-Must have a minimum of three years forensic human DNA laboratory experience as an analyst.
+Must have a minimum of three years forensic human